chan-kor/chan-kor.github.io/README.md

-# PhD.JW
+# Chan Hur

-Jeongwan is a researcher in the field of Natural Language Processing (NLP), with a focus on machine learning, natural language processing, abstractive summarization, fact correction and Large Language Model (LLM).
+Chan Hur is a researcher in the field of Multimodal retrieval (CV+NLP), with a focus on compositional image retrieval and Large Multimodal Model (LMM).
 He is currently pursuing the Ph.D. candidate in computer science and engineering.
-He is currently interested in forming an LLM-based ecosystem.
+He is currently interested in Large multimodal model and multimodal understanding.